About the HPC system Viper

 Atos/Eviden system with AMD EPYC Genoa CPUs and AMD Instinct MI300A APUs

-Supercomputer Viper is operational since May 2024 and comprises 768 compute nodes with AMD EPYC Genoa 9554 CPUs with 128 cores and at least 512 GB RAM per node.
+Supercomputer Viper is operational since June 2024.
+Viper-CPU comprises 768 compute nodes with AMD EPYC Genoa 9554 CPUs with 128 cores and at least 512 GB RAM per node.
 A subset of 609 nodes is equipped with 512 GB RAM, 90 nodes with 768 GB RAM, 66 nodes with 1024 GB RAM, and 3 nodes with 2304 GB RAM.
-Later in 2024, Viper will provide 228 GPU compute nodes, each with 2 AMD Instinct MI300A APUs and 256 GB of high-bandwith memory (HBM3).
+As of February/March 2025, Viper-GPU provides 300 GPU compute nodes, each with 2 AMD Instinct MI300A APUs and 2x128 GB of high-bandwith memory (HBM3) per node.
 The nodes are interconnected with a Nvidia/Mellanox NDR InfiniBand network using a fat-tree topology with two non-blocking islands, one for the CPU nodes (NDR200, 200 Gb/s), and one for the GPU nodes (NDR, 400 Gb/s).
 In addition there are 4 nodes for login and interactive tests, and I/O subsystems that serve ca. 20 PB of disk storage (attached to CPU and GPU system) with direct HSM access, plus ca. 500 TB of NVMe-based storage (attached to the GPU system).

 Overall compute-node configuration: